 Short answer

-It's one of the most common — and most worrying — problems a local business owner hits: you search for yourself and you're nowhere on the map.
-Before assuming the worst, work through the seven causes below.
-Most are quick to diagnose and fixable.
+It's one of the most common, and most worrying, problems a local business owner hits: you search for yourself and you're nowhere on the map.
+Before assuming the worst, it helps to know that “not showing” is a symptom, not a diagnosis.
+There are a handful of very different things that all look identical from the outside, and the fix for each is different.
+Work through the causes below in order and you'll usually find yours in a few minutes.

 First: check what customers actually see

-Open an incognito/private window, make sure you're signed out of Google, and search for your business name and town.
-Google often shows a profile to the account that manages it even when it's hidden from everyone else — so testing signed-out is the only reliable way to know whether there's really a problem.
+Before anything else, find out whether there's really a problem.
+Open an incognito or private window, make sure you're signed out of Google, and search for your business name plus your town.
+Google frequently shows a profile to the account that manages it even when it's hidden from everyone else, so testing signed-out is the only reliable way to know what a customer would find.

 The seven reasons a business isn't on Maps